-“Many people report that they benefit from drinking lemon water first thing in the morning," says Justin Houman, MD, a urologist available on Sesame.
+“Many people report that they benefit from drinking lemon water first thing in the morning," says Justin Houman, MD, a urologist and men's health specialist.
 "They find it feels energizing and refreshing, alongside of course being thirst-quenching."

 However, there might be other impacts that drinking lemon water can have on your body, particularly your bladder.
 Here’s what two urologists have to say about how lemon water impacts your bladder health—including whether it's beneficial or irritating—and provide recommendations for reaping the most bladder-boosting benefits from lemon water.

 First off, let's quickly clear the air on one common misconception: Lemon water and lemonade are not the same.
 “Many people are told that lemon water and lemonade are natural treatments for common urological issues such as kidney stones, urinary tract infections (UTIs), and urinary incontinence, but in reality, lemonade is often full of bladder irritants like sugar and artificial coloring and flavoring, so those attempting to get the benefits of lemon water should not use lemonade as a substitute,” says Shenelle N. Wilson, MD, urologist and founder and CEO of Urology Unbound.